This glossary defines the key terms used on the seasonal streamflow forecasts site (listed in alphabetical order).

 - Seasonal Streamflow Forecast

-A three-month outlook of total streamflow volumes at a site or total inflows into a water storage.
+A one- or three-month outlook of total streamflow volumes at a site or total inflows into a water storage.

 - skill score